Sticky bit: Usage

-The most common use of the sticky bit is on directories residing within filesystems for Unix-like operating systems.
+The most common modern use of the sticky bit is on directories residing within filesystems for Unix-like operating systems.
 When a directory's sticky bit is set, the filesystem treats the files in such directories in a special way so only the file's owner, the directory's owner, or root can rename or delete the file.
 Without the sticky bit set, any user with write and execute permissions for the directory can rename or delete contained files, regardless of the file's owner.
 Typically, this is set on the /tmp directory to prevent ordinary users from deleting or moving other users' files.
 This feature was introduced in 4.3BSD in 1986, and today it is found in most modern Unix-like systems.

 In addition, Solaris (as of Solaris 2.5) defines special behavior when the sticky bit is set on non-executable files: those files, when accessed, will not be cached by the kernel.
 This is usually set on swap files to prevent access on the file from flushing more important data from the system cache.
 It is also used occasionally for benchmarking tests.

 The sticky bit is also set by the automounter to indicate that a file has not been mounted yet.
 This allows programs like ls to ignore unmounted remote files.